This guide will walk you through the steps required to correctly enable output triggers in NAVconfig.

 For xbns-based units such as RT3000 v3 and RT1003 v2, you can configure up to 2 output triggers following the instructions below:

-1. If starting a new configuration from scratch, when reaching the Interfaces > Ethernet tab do not modify any settings, skip through each tab by clicking "Next" until you reach the Interfaces > PPS/Triggers tab to complete the triggers settings first.
+1. If starting a new configuration from scratch, skip through each tab by clicking "Next" until you reach the Interfaces > Ethernet tab.
+If modifying an existing configuration, it is possible to jump directly to the Ethernet tab.

 If you wish to enable the output of NCOM packets generated by the triggers, for example to monitor the triggers in real-time using NAVdisplay, tick the option "On camera output trigger" for either trigger, otherwise leave all the boxes unticked.